Primary and Secondary School

 School groups are welcome to enter the walk-through Kangaroo enclosure, which occupies approx. 50-70 macropods, which can be touched and fed.

-School groups are welcome to enter a Koala enclosure, which houses several koalas, which can be touched.
+School groups are welcome to get up close to a koala, which can be touched.

-School groups are welcome to enter walk-through enclosures at Molly’s Farm, which occupy a range of farm species, which can be touched and fed.
+School groups are welcome to enter walk-through enclosures at Molly’s Farm, which occupy a range of farm species, which can be touched.

 School groups are welcome to attend the Farm Show.
 For the most part, the show does not allow direct contact with the animals, however there are some opportunities for participants from the crowd to bottle-feed lambs, feel sheep’s wool and milk a cow.